wobsoriano/svelte-clerk/README.md

 Community package that integrates [Clerk](https://clerk.com/) with [SvelteKit](https://kit.svelte.dev/).

 > [!IMPORTANT]
 > This module requires Svelte 5.
 If you're using Svelte 4, please refer to [clerk-sveltekit](https://github.com/markjaquith/clerk-sveltekit).
 A PR is currently in draft to upgrade the clerk-sveltekit package to [Core 2](https://github.com/markjaquith/clerk-sveltekit/pull/60).
 It will implement the same concept as this package but will continue to use stores.
-When clerk-sveltekit upgrades to Svelte 5, this package will be deprecated.
+When clerk-sveltekit upgrades to Svelte 5, this package will be deprecated, I guess.
+So use this package at your own risk.

 ## Installation